 Tips: Don’t do this if you consider yourself of below average fitness.
 The walk up and down is difficult.
 The climb and conditions aside, this is a lovely spot.
 You’ll likely have it to yourself if you get down there.
 Just make sure you don’t leave anything you want in the car!

 Highlights: To be honest, this is one of the toughest snorkels we have done but seeing the groper made it worthwhile.
-The nearby Cape Borda Lighthouse is also worth a visit.
+The nearby Cape Borda Lighthouse is worth a visit too.

 While you are in the area: Kangaroo Island is one of our favourite spots.
-Read our posts about the island’s wildlife and other attractions.
 It’s a bit of an effort to get there but we are sure you will love it too.

 Ewens Ponds – South East